emqx/emqx-docs/en_US/deploy/cluster/mria-introduction.md

 ```

 The above code example is to create a cluster manually, you can also refer to the [auto clustering](#auto-clustering) section on how to create a cluster automatically.

+The dashboard is designed under the assumption that all cluster nodes use the same port number.
+Using distinct ports on a single computer may cause Dashboard UI issues, therefore, it is not recommended in production.

 <!--to add a quickstart with the pseudo-distributed cluster @WIVWIV -->